narc0tiq/YARM/README.md

 Once the mod is installed, using it is relatively simple:

-* First, you must research the technology "Resource Monitoring".
-This enables you to...
-* Then, craft yourself a resource monitor.
-You should only ever need one, as it does not get consumed.
-* Walk over within build distance of an ore patch, take the resource monitor in your hand, and tap it on the ore (click as if to place it).
+* Use the shortcut button "Resource monitor marker" to drag-select at least one ore entity in a patch (like using a blueprint).
-    * If everything went well, you should now see a blue overlay showing up on top of the ore you clicked, and growing as YARM finds its neighbours, and their neighbours, until the entire ore patch has been scanned.
+    * If everything went well, you should now see a blue overlay showing up on top of the ore(s) you clicked, and growing as YARM finds their neighbours, and their neighbours, until the entire ore patch has been scanned.
-    * After the scan, you have 10 seconds to tap another ore of the same kind, which will be added to the same site.
-This is currently the only way to add disconnected ore patches to a single site.
+    * After the scan, you have 2 seconds to select another ore of the same kind, which will be added to the same site.
         * If you tap the ground instead, you will cancel the site.
         * If you tap a different kind of ore instead, you will instantly create the site and start a new one on the other ore.
-    * Upon the expiry of those 10 seconds, the site will be created and a message will be shown informing you of its name and the amount of ore found in it.
+    * Upon the expiry of those 2 seconds, the site will be created and a message will be shown informing you of its name and the amount of ore found in it.
+        * Sites can be renamed at any time!
+The default name is just a suggestion.

 By default, YARM shows only sites that are about to expire (i.e., less than 10% of their initial amount remaining).
-Clicking the single button shown in the YARM interface switches it to "all sites" mode, where it will show every site you've recorded.
+There are buttons available to change the filter to either "no sites" (which never shows any sites at all!) or "all sites" (which never hides them).

 Each site has some buttons associated with it:

-* The 'eye' button allows you to remote-view the site from wherever you are in the world.
-Click it again to return to your body.
-    * Note: it is possible (though unlikely) to get stuck in the remote viewer, especially if entering it from a non-player entity (e.g., while using the Fat Controller to view a train).
-This should normally be prevented, but if somehow you end up in that state, you will need to find your character entity, highlight it, and use the console command `/c remote.call("YARM", "reset_player", game.player.name)`.
-* The 'X' button (only shown while not viewing the site) allows you to delete the site.
-When first clicked, it turns red; click it again within 10 seconds to confirm deletion, or leave it alone to cancel it.
-* The 'ab|' button (only shown while remote viewing the site) allows you to rename the site.
+* The 'ab|' button allows you to rename the site.
 This can be useful to prevent auto-naming from overwriting one of your sites with another.
-Names may not be longer than 50 characters!
+    * Note: Names may not be longer than 50 characters!
+* The 'eye' button opens the map to the center of the ore, and zooms to world if there is radar coverage.
+* The 'X' button allows you to delete the site.
+When first clicked, it turns red; click it again within 2 seconds to confirm deletion, or leave it alone to cancel it.
-* The '+' button (only shown while not viewing the site) allows you to expand an existing site.
-Simply click the '+' for the site you want to expand, then smack the resource monitor on the new ore site you want to add to the existing monitor.
+* The '+' button allows you to expand an existing site.
+Click the '+' for the site you want to expand, then use the marker tool to select the new ore site you want to add to the existing monitor.
 Sites are not renamed by this process.
-    * NB: To prevent inconvenience, the '+' button will also drag a resource monitor into your cursor, if you don't already have it there.
+    * NB: For ease of use, the '+' button also activates the resource monitoring marker shortcut.
     * Pressing the '+' while it's red (which indicates addition in progress) will finish the adding process (and update the site, if it's changed).
     * While expanding a site, a blue overlay (identical to the one used when